rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-clusters-from-hosted-kubernetes-providers/eks.md

 }
 ```

-This role will also have two role policy attachments with the following policies ARNs:
+This role also has two role policy attachments with the following policies' ARNs:

 ```
 arn:aws:iam::aws:policy/AmazonEKSClusterPolicy